The Christmas Story

 While I have very a very strong aversion to anything to do with Santa Claus, my husband and myself usually avoid doing anything 'Christmassy'.
 We have no tree and do not buy gifts but do however have dinner with some of my husband's relatives - not because it's Christmas but because it is about the only time apart from Thanksgiving when we see most of them.

-However, I am less stridently intolerant of Christmas celebrations than I was in the past simply because I recently came to the conclusion that since the pagans have largely taken back their festival rather effectively taking Christ out of the picture, there is little reason for virulent opposition.
+However, I am less stridently intolerant of Christmas celebrations than I was in the past simply because I recently came to the conclusion that since the pagans have largely taken back their festival, there is little reason for virulent opposition.

 Having said that, I also believe that, regardless of the fact that we cannot pinpoint a definite date, setting aside one day to joyfully celebrate Christ's birth is a worthy thing to do. if Christians can, with the right heart and attitude, decorate their homes and give gifts in celebration of the birth of the Savior, then they should go ahead.
 If Christmas has become nothing but a time when you spend enormous amounts of money and indulge in ridiculous shopping sprees, then I suggest it is time to sit back and evaluate your beliefs and your actions.

 Perhaps the short article below can help you to come to your own conclusions and decide what you want to do from now on.

 Should Christians Observe Christmas?

 Without fail, at this time every year, I receive numerous letters, pamphlets, and tracts denouncing the evils of Christmas as a pagan religious holiday.
 I fully agree that no believer should ever observe pagan religious holidays like Christmas and Easter.
 We must never incorporate pagan customs into the worship of our God.